mrboomer/vuecharged-template/README.md

 ## Structure

 All your developmental concerns should live in the `src` folder.
-Breaking that down we end up with this structure below.
+Here is a high-level structure highlighting the parts that are important to you:

     .
     ├── src